marano/blog/README.md

 1) Open this file:
 https://docs.google.com/a/helabs.com.br/document/d/1HTS0j_E18AUsLxeBx2zKQ6aUwZY4Lw_JTdnpvRG3zDA/edit#

-Obs: if you don't have acess to this file, please, ask for the maintainers.
+Obs: if you don't have access to this file, please, ask for the maintainers.

 2) Read the tutorial file and let the maintainers know if there is some doubt about it.